jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors.md

 ## Is this a Qiqqa problem or a Google Scholar issue or maybe *both*?

-Do note that this is not a Qiqqa-specific issue, though Qiqqa happens to be currently worse at it than a few others, who are up-to-date in their war-of-tugs with Scholar's anti-automaton/anti-embedding detection and blockage logic.
+Do note that **this is not a Qiqqa-specific issue**, though Qiqqa happens to be currently worse at it than a few others, who are up-to-date in their war-of-tugs with Scholar's anti-automaton/anti-embedding detection and blockage logic.

 Qiqqa is hit badly by this because Qiqqa currently uses an old Mozilla browser internally (XULrunner), which' technology is about on par with FireFox version 33.